Chhim Krasem

-Chhim Krasem was a member of the Khmer intelligentsia during the first half of the 20th century during the period of transition from the French protectorate to the independent Kingdom of Cambodia.
+Chhim Krasem or Krassem was a member of the Khmer intelligentsia during the first half of the 20th century during the period of transition from the French protectorate to the independent Kingdom of Cambodia.

 Biography

 Chhim Krasem was born in Cambodia at an uncertain date around the 1870s.
 He received a Buddhist education during which he learned both Thai and the Pali language.

 Krasem worked toward the foundation of two Cambodian cultural preservation institutions, the National Library of Cambodia established in 1925, and the Buddhist Institute established in 1930.
 He fulfilled specific missions for the collection, reproduction, and preservation of religious documents.

 In 1929, Krasem translated into Khmer the manual of buddhist iconography written in Siamese by Thai Prince Damrong Rajanubhab.
 Apart from the translation of the Thai text, Krasem re-translated the Hitopadesha or the compilation of the Indian fables from the French translation.

 Advised by George Cœdès, director of the French School of the Far East, Krasem, on behalf of the Buddhist Institute, published the Angkorian inscriptions listed and translated by Aymonier in Khmer language, including the Grande Inscription d'Angkor, and was praised for the excellence of his scholarship.

 As part of his research work at the Buddhist Institute, he also wrote, translated and edited a number of research articles published in the journal Kambujasuriyā (founded in 1926).
-In the early 1930s, the latter periodical serialized a lengthy historical treatise on Buddhism, Sāsanā Pravatti [History of the Religion], written by Khmer monk and intellectual Mahā Bidūr Krasem, who explained that his aim in writing the history was to show ancient India as a “meeting place of various religious ideologies as well as to explicate the “history of Kampuchea very clearly.”
+In the early 1930s, the latter periodical serialized a lengthy historical treatise on Buddhism, Sāsanā Pravatti [History of the Religion], written by Khmer monk and intellectual Mahā Bidūr Krasem, who explained that his aim in writing the history was to show ancient India as a "meeting place of various religious ideologies as well as to explicate the "history of Kampuchea very clearly."

 In 1936, he published a glossary of the ancient Khmer language to accompany a new edition of the classic Reamker.

 In 1939, Krasem translated original documents in Pali and compiled a book on the tree of illumination, also known as the Bodhi tree.

 In 1947, he became a member of the Cultural Committee of Cambodia, which contributed to the modernization of the Khmer language and the production of the new Khmer dictionary of Chuon Nath.

-Chhim Krasem was Managing Director of the Pali School from 1950-1951.
+Chhim Krasem was Managing Director of the Pali School from 1950 to 1951.

-Chhim Krasem passed away at an uncertain date in the 1950s.
+Chhim Krasem died at an uncertain date in the 1950s.